 Abstracts will be judged according to how well they meet the above criteria.
 Authors are encouraged to review the May 2014 Radiology article, “Guide to Effective Quality Improvement Reporting in Radiology. ”

-Accepted abstracts will be presented on Saturday morning, October 27th
+Accepted abstracts will be presented on Friday and Saturday, October 11th and 12th

 Each presentation will be allotted 8-10 minutes, with time for questions will be reserved for all presentations at the end of the session.